 The French author Baudelaire later criticized the book, because he felt Brillat-Savarin didn’t pay enough attention to wine.

 Brillat-Savarin aimed to make links between food and its effects on the body and health, as well as on the mind and spirit.
-In his chapter "On Obesity", he focussed on people who eat a great deal of rice, potatoes and bread, and writes: "the chief cause of corpulence is a diet with starchy and farinaceous elements" and later, "The second of the chief causes of obesity is the floury and starchy substances which man makes the prime ingredients of his daily nourishment.
-As we have said already, all animals that live on farinaceous food grow fat willy-nilly; and man is no exception to the universal law."
-When the low-carbohydrate Atkins diet was in fashion at the beginning of the 21st century, many people used this chapter so show how modern he was in many ways.
+In his chapter “On Obesity”, he focussed on people who eat a great deal of rice, potatoes and bread, and writes: “the chief cause of corpulence is a diet with starchy and farinaceous elements” and later, “The second of the chief causes of obesity is the floury and starchy substances which man makes the prime ingredients of his daily nourishment.
+As we have said already, all animals that live on farinaceous food grow fat willy-nilly; and man is no exception to the universal law.”
+When the low-carbohydrate Atkins diet was in fashion at the beginning of the 21st century, many people used this chapter to show how ahead of his times they felt he was in some aspects.